con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes dang shes bya'i bdag po mchog /
 >> 	gzhan rigs] VM; gzhan rig NyiGyu

-Knowing himself, knowing others, the whole,
+The whole, aware of self, aware of other,
-For, wholly beneficial, he's man's best;
+For, fit for all, he is the best of men;
-Surpassing all points of comparison,
+Surpassing all to which he is compared,
-The greatest master of knowledge and knowing, (155)
+Supreme most lord of knowing and what's known, (155)

 * 155, jñeyo jñānādhipaḥ: VV's commentary confirms ed-d's reading of two names here, but the Tibetan translation suggest only one, which is what is reflected in our English translation.

 > dharmadānapatiḥ śreṣṭhaś caturmudrārthadeśakaḥ |